 - oh my god that is the most amazing thing ive ever seen

 The phenomenon is common on the internet, where people seem to often forget that a keyboard has keys for periods and commas.
 In that respect, people might also associate punctuation-bereft sentences with those inexperienced with computers, adding another possible source for amusement.
-It's also used to suggest a silly point of view in an enthusiastic-but-not-too-bright manner, often with all-caps (another sign of being unfamiliar with computers): HEY YOU GUYS THIS IS THE BEST PAGE ON THE WIKI
+It's also used to suggest a silly point of view in an enthusiastic-but-not-too-bright manner, often with All Caps (another sign of being unfamiliar with computers): HEY THIS IS THE BEST PAGE ON THE WIKI

 - This newsreader learned an important lesson about vetting his Autocue script for proper grammar before making a live broadcast.